ben-strobel-master-thesis/emercast-ble-sniffer-analysis/README.md

 These durations were used in the simulator to approximate the behavior of the Emercast prototype as close as possible.

 ## Prerequisites
-- nRF52840 MDK USB Dongle (check the "where to buy" section on [this website](https://github.com/makerdiary/nrf52840-mdk-usb-dongle), we got ours from makerdiary/amazon)
+- nRF52840 MDK USB Dongle (check the "where to buy" section on [this website](https://github.com/makerdiary/nrf52840-mdk-usb-dongle), we got ours from makerdiary via amazon)
 - A windows/linux/macos machine

 ## Setup